Reunited: Woman with rare disease discharged from CRMC after 4 months

-FRESNO, California (KGPE) – A Central Valley woman did not know if she could ever hug her 3-year-old daughter again after being diagnosed with an extremely rare muscle disease.
+FRESNO, California (KSEE) – A Central Valley woman did not know if she could ever hug her 3-year-old daughter again after being diagnosed with an extremely rare muscle disease.

 26-year-old Jordan Mendoza was administered to Fresno’s CRMC four months ago – not knowing if she would be able to walk out.